Skip to main content

 What happens after I report on SignalConso?

-After you submit a report on signal.conso.gouv.fr: (1) The company receives your complaint and has 60 days to respond and resolve it with you directly.
-(2) DGCCRF reviews aggregate reports and may launch an investigation if patterns of bad practice emerge.
-(3) If serious breaches are confirmed, DGCCRF can fine companies or pursue criminal action.
-Your report contributes to protecting other consumers.
+After filing on signal.conso.gouv.fr: (1) The company receives your complaint and has 60 days to respond.
+(2) DGCCRF aggregates reports and may launch investigations.
+(3) If serious breaches are confirmed, DGCCRF can fine companies up to €15,000 per breach.
+The platform received over 380,000 reports in 2024.

 How do I write a formal consumer complaint letter in France?